Kotori316/QuarryPlus/temp_changelog.md

 * Added IC2 Classic integration.
   * You can use EU to supply energy.
   * The conversion rate can be changed in config.
 The default is 1 EU = 4 FE.
+* Add Faster Work Module, which can fasten quarry work x2 or x3
+  * Be careful, this module can cause heavy lags
+  * Disabled by default, change `repeat_tick_module` to `true` to use this module
+* Limit the number of chaining of Dummy Block. #278
+* Improve logging of machine. #275
+* Fix a crash due to some mods' compatibility. #279

 ## Version 18.17